Shikhandi- The Unsung Saga

 So, past life regression is a common practice and there is another world, beyond this mortal world, it is very well mentioned in the book.

 In our ancient stories and fables, we have read that God came to this world and incarnated as a mortal just like you and me.
 Lord Vishnu came here as a fish (Matsya) first, then as a tortoise (Kurma), then as a Boar (Varaha), then half Animal half-human (Narsimha) and then as a Human being afterward (Vamana, PrashuRam, Ram, Krishna).
 These Avatars were compared with Darwin’s theory too.
 Incarnations and Reincarnations are very usual in the Indian Mythology which somewhat getting proved in the present era.

-One such story of Reincarnation was mention in the celebrated Epic, Mahabharata.
+One such story of Reincarnation was mentioned in the celebrated Epic, the Mahabharata.
 There was a Character called Shikhandi who was used as a shield to kill Bhisma Pitamah.

 Now Amba was angry.
 Her eyes filled with vengeance and wanted to take revenge from Bhisma because of creating that mess.
-But how?
+But, how?
 No one can kill Bhisma according to the boon.

-On the 18th day Shikhandi was killed in the war by Ashwathama (son of Dronacharya) by a sword.
+On the 18th day, Shikhandi was killed in the war by Ashwathama (son of Dronacharya) by a sword.

 It took her long, very long to complete her mission, but even death failed to stop her from killing Bhishma.